Theme for 2019 CSC:

 2019 Plenary Speakers

 The CSC is thrilled to have David Brooks headline the 2019 CSC.
 Brooks is one of America's most prominent political commentators who writes a bi-weekly OpEd column for the New York Times and is a regular analyst on PBS NewsHour and on National Public Radio's All Things Considered.
 David has a gift for bringing audiences face to face with the spirit of our times with humor, insight and quiet passion.
-David's most recent book, The Road to Character, explores the path to a deeper inner life and explains why selflessness leads to greater success.
-His previous books include The Social Animal, On Paradise Drive, and Bobos in Paradise.
+David's most recent book, Second Mountain: The Quest for a Moral Life, explores reactions to life's greatest adversities.
+His previous books include The Road to Character, The Social Animal, On Paradise Drive, and Bobos in Paradise.
 He worked at The Wall Street Journal for nine years and has written for The New Yorker, Forbes, The Washington Post, and other periodicals.

 Click the following link to see more information regarding Brooks in our newsletter: [click here]